KBitLogic/Chiaroscuro/README.md

 ## A Modern Dark Theme for Visual Studio 2022

-My Dark Mode theme is finally seeing the light of day!
+My private Dark Mode theme is finally seeing the light of day!

 ---